Shashank-Shyam-Sunder/persona-prd-hackathon-hyperskill-july-2025/README.md

 The server will start on port 8000
 (or the port specified in your .env file).

-### API Endpoints

-The API provides the following endpoints:

-- `GET /personas`: Get all available personas
-- `GET /subreddits/{persona}`: Get subreddits for a specific persona
-- `POST /run-pipeline`: Run the clustering pipeline for a selected persona and subreddit
-- `POST /generate-prd`: Generate a PRD for selected clusters

 ### API Documentation

 FastAPI provides automatic interactive API documentation.